Syria war could push Lebanon, Jordan into slump

 However Syria faced almost unimaginable challenges even if the fighting were to stop tomorrow, Dardari said.
 He put the economic cost at $70-$80 billion, including $28 billion to rebuild 1.2 million houses and provide them with infrastructure.

-The country would need 30 million metric tons of cement a year - more than three times pre-crisis quantities - to repair damaged homes and keep up with the need for new housing, he said.
-"Thirty million metric tons of cement requires more than 1 billion cubic meters of water.
+The country would need 30 million tonnes of cement a year - more than three times pre-crisis quantities - to repair damaged homes and keep up with the need for new housing, he said.
+"Thirty million tonnes of cement requires more than 1 billion cubic metres of water.
 We don't have that much water."

 Sustained fighting on the other hand could only bring greater calamity, including staggering levels of unemployment and absolute poverty, he said.